 - Preheat oven to 425° Fahrenheit.

-- Place cubes of butternut squash, onion, and garlic on a large sheet pan.
+- Place cubes of butternut squash, carrot, onion, and garlic on a large sheet pan.
 Drizzle olive oil, then toss to coat.
 Add pepper and a tiny pinch of salt.

 - Roast on the top rack of the oven for 30 minutes, or until edges are browned.